R1CS and QAP - From Zero to Hero with Finite Fields & sagemath

 Let’s represent the variables in a solution vector $S$ (also called as witness)

-$S = [1, x, out, var1, var2, var3]$
+$S = [1, out, x, var1, var2, var3]$

 $1$ is included as an element of the vector so as to represent constants.
 For e.g. if we need a constant $5$, it will be represented as $5 * 1$